chrislauyc/Data-Science-Projects/README.md

 ### Credit Card Fraud Detetion

 ### Stock Market Clustering
 Obtained open and closing values of various stocks using pandas_datareader.
 Calculated the daily movements for ~400 days, then performed kmeans clustering for 5 cluster centers.
 Then used principal component analysis to reduce the dimensionality of the data into only 2 dimensions.
 The clusters were very interesting and made a lots of sense.
 Clusters consisted of similar companies.
 For example, car companies were in the same cluster.
 Other clusters consisted of airplane companies, tech companies, or food and personal product companies.
 ## Intermediate Projects
 ### Diabetes Onset Detection
+The goal was to determine whether an individual has diabetes or not based on measurements such as the number of pregnancy, blood glucose level, insulin, BMI, etc. Performed data exploration and removed missing data.
+To avoid overpredicting the negative case, had to resample the negative data as the negative sample to positive sample ratio was 2:1.
+A densely connected neural network with two hidden layers was used.
+Used RandomizedSearchCV to automatically search for the hyperparameters that gave the best model.
+Parameters included batch_size, epochs, learning_rate, actiation function etc. The resulting accuracy on the test set was ~80 %.
 ### Learning Natural Language Processing
+An introduction to natural language processing.
 ## Hard Projects
 ### CIFAR10 Image Classification
 ### Image Super Resolution